-- Patrons must follow social distancing procedures, 6ft apart, when applicable.
+- Patrons must follow social distancing procedures, six feet apart, when applicable.

-- Patrons that are sick or are experiencing flu-like symptoms are asked to stay home.
+- Patrons who are sick or are experiencing flu-like symptoms are asked to stay home.

 The above rules are not intended to be a complete list of expected behavior.
 The Library Board, the Library Director, and Library staff reserve the right to take appropriate action against any other behavior that is offensive or disturbing to Library patrons or staff.